DIY Troubleshooting for Common AC Problems

 Steps to Troubleshoot:

-– Upgrade to a programmable thermostat: If troubleshooting doesn’t help, consider upgrading for better efficiency and control.
+• Upgrade to a programmable thermostat: If troubleshooting doesn’t help, consider upgrading to a better efficiency and control.

 DIY Troubleshooting Flowchart